Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 10/22/2023 – 10/29/2023 Updates

-This week I have been updated the code to get the filament sensor a better response to the input data.
-I been using drill bit heads for calibration and got the code functinoal to a certain extent.
+This week I have been updating the code to get the filament sensor a better response to the input data.
+I was using drill bit heads for calibration and got the code functional to a certain extent.

 const int analogPin = A3; // set pin A3 into an input